SFML/cmake-sfml-project/README.md

 9. Enjoy!

 ### Visual Studio

-Using a visual studio workspace is the simplest way to get started on windows
+Using a Visual Studio workspace is the simplest way to get started on windows.

-1. Ensure you have the [required components installed](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation)
+1. Ensure you have the [required components installed](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio#installation).
+2. Follow [GitHub's instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for how to use their project template feature to create your own project.
-2. If you have already cloned this repo, you can [Open the folder](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#ide-integration)
+3. If you have already cloned this repo, you can [open the folder](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio0#ide-integration).
-3. If not, you can [clone it directly in visual studio](https://learn.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo?view=vs-2022)
+4. If not, you can [clone it directly in Visual Studio](https://learn.microsoft.com/en-us/visualstudio/get-started/tutorial-open-project-from-repo).

-Visual studio should automatically configure the cmake project, then you can build and run as normal through visual studio.
-See the links above for more details
+Visual Studio should automatically configure the CMake project, then you can build and run as normal through Visual Studio.
+See the links above for more details.

 ## Upgrading SFML